dotnet/docs/docs/core/setup/install-sdk.md

 ## Install with PowerShell automation

-The [dotnet-install scripts](../tools/dotnet-install-script.md) are used for a automation and non-admin installs of the SDK.
+The [dotnet-install scripts](../tools/dotnet-install-script.md) are used for automation and non-admin installs of the SDK.
 You can download the script from the [dotnet-install script reference page](../tools/dotnet-install-script.md).

 The script defaults to installing the latest [long term support (LTS)](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) version, which is currently .NET Core 2.1.
 To install the current release of .NET Core (3.0), run the script with the following switch: